VladGhelbere/True-RPG/README.md

 # True-RPG

+Python Console Game
 This repository is a WORK IN PROGRESS
-It will be a simple console game with a lot of logic behind.
+Game will play as a simple console rpg with a lot of logic behind it.